Tangible Tools for Tackling Test Anxiety

 Before I even finish the sentence, dozens of hands shoot up in the air.
 I follow up by asking my class what they do when this happens to them.

-I wasn’t surprised by the number of students who have experienced the moment of “blanking on a test” or becoming increasingly stress by just thinking about future assessments.
-But in this moment I realized I wasn’t doing anything to help my students.
-I knew there was a problem but lacked the training or tools necessary for providing any tangible solution.
+I wasn’t surprised by the number of students who have experienced the moment of “blanking on a test” or becoming increasingly stressed by just thinking about future assessments.
+But in this moment I realized that I wasn’t doing anything to help my students.
+I knew there was a problem but lacked the training or tools necessary to provide any tangible solution.

 According to an article published by the National Education Association (NEA), what I witnessed in my classroom occurs in classrooms across the country.
 Mental health surveys referenced in the article have found that “today’s teens and young adults are the most anxious ever.”
 While there are many factors causing this epidemic of stress amongst kids and young adults, a large amount of this added stress stems from tests.
-In a survey of nearly 700 school districts by the state School Boards Association and the state Association of School Psychologists, approximately 75% of school psychologists reported that state standardized tests are causing greater anxiety and 60% indicate that Common Core related standardized tests have increased student anxiety.
+In a survey of nearly 700 school districts by the New York School Boards Association and the New York Association of School Psychologists, approximately 75% of school psychologists reported that state standardized tests are causing greater anxiety and 60% indicate that Common Core-related standardized tests have increased student anxiety.

-I recognize as teachers we have strong opinions on these state mandated standardized tests.
-We may wish them decreased or abolished all together, but we must operate in the reality before us.
-When I stared out at a room full of young adults acknowledging their assessment anxiousness whether I thought students were over tested didn’t matter.
+I recognize as teachers we have strong opinions on these state-mandated standardized tests.
+We may wish the testing decreased or abolished all together, but we must operate in the reality before us.
+When I stared out at a room full of young adults acknowledging their assessment anxiousness, whether I thought students were over-tested didn’t matter.
 I had two options: continue on as a passive witness to this problem or teach students how to overcome this obstacle.

-In my class I tried three specific practices to help empower my students with the ability to tame their testing anxiety.
+In my class, I tried three specific practices to empower my students with the ability to tame their testing anxiety.

 1. Teach AND provide time to practice coping techniques